 Editors for creative fiction may need to be particularly sensitive to word choice, including things like appropriate descriptive language of scenes and characters, consistency of descriptions and characteristics, and strength of verbs used to impart action or a sense of urgency, when needed for a pacing pick-up.

 A basic editor will grammatically correct a sentence.
 A creative editor will unlock something in the restructuring.

 Its like refurbishing an historic home.
 The layers underneath are gorgeous, if not looking their best.
 The editor designs the new look of the text, fixes and patches any broken areas, and thinks of ways to bring new life to the existing building, while completing the look and livability for the readers who will sit down and live inside those pages.

-A creative editor may help you put on the final decorative touches, once you’re ready to put your book on the market.
+Editing for creative writing may help you put on the final decorative touches, once you’re ready to put your book on the market.